i-break-codes/logerr/README.md

 # logerr
 Logerr or Log Error.
 Playing with console errors, experimental project.
-Developing for Chrome, might fail on other browsers as of now.
+Started developing for Chrome but now it supports Internet Explorer as well as Edge.
+Formatting of the console message might mess up but rest works well.

 #### Online Demo
 [View](https://i-break-codes.github.io/logerr/) (Don't forget to open your dev console)